apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/custom-layer.md

 Looking into implementation of [existing layers](https://mxnet.apache.org/api/python/gluon/nn.html), one may find that more often a block inherits from a [HybridBlock](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/block.py#L428), instead of directly inheriting from `Block`.

 The reason for that is that `HybridBlock` allows to write custom layers in imperative programming style, while computing in a symbolic way.
 It unifies the flexibility of imperative programming with the performance benefits of symbolic programming.
-You can learn more about the difference between symbolic vs. imperative programming from [this article](https://mxnet.apache.org/api/architecture/overview.html).
+You can learn more about the difference between symbolic and imperative programming from [this article](https://mxnet.apache.org/api/architecture/overview.html).

 Hybridization is a process that Apache MxNet uses to create a symbolic graph of a forward computation.
 This allows to increase computation performance by optimizing the computational symbolic graph.
 Once the symbolic graph is created, Apache MxNet caches and reuses it for subsequent computations.